paolobenve/myphotoshare/README.md

 Features added by Paolo:

 * A date tree is builded, permitting photo to be seen by year, month, date
-* Root view makes the user choose between folders view and "by date" view
-* When a photo is viewed, the user can switch between the folder the photo belongs and the year/month/date the photo was taken
+* When a photo is viewed, the user can switch between the folder and the day/month/year the photo was taken
-* Thumbnails generation is faster then before
+* Cascade thumbnails generation
-* Added customizable translations in index.html: feel free to customize your language
 * Better error management: if folder is wrong, show root folder; if image is wrong, show album
+* In addition to former invocation (with albums and cache paths), photofloat can be invoked with one parameter: the customization file, which adds many configuration variables; web site appearance now is very customizable
+* (to do) share buttons
+* (to do) Translations file

+Features added by Jerome:

+* manage videos

 Features added by Joachim:

-* manage videos
 * generate minified css and js through external api
+* parallel thumbnail generation

 It is, essentially, the slickest and fastest, most minimal but still well-featured photo gallery app on the net.